 4. Only let trusted garages and the dealerships work on your vehicle.

 5. Avoid plugging random USB’s into your dashboard, unless you have a deep love for viruses.

-It is evident, even without research of any matter, that car hacking is a real concern.
-Phones, computers, Target and everything else is on the hacker’s menu, so why not a filet o’ automobile?
+It is evident that car hacking is a real concern.
+Phones, computers, cars and everything else is on the hacker’s menu.
 If we stop upgrading our cars, then we must also stop shopping at Target, using smartphones, and even unplug from our PCs.
 Hacking is real, and all levels can have devastating consequences.
 Now the suggestions given seem to be to get active, stay informed, and protect ourselves, which is of course always smart.
 The problem is really one simple fact; the manufacturers do not care, and we are supposed to work around that fact, and simply watch as they slowly fix bugs.

-Just as with cell phones, and as with Target security, hackers find a way.
-Am I implying the companies build these products with the intent of getting hacked?
-No, but they know.
-Hacking is an everyday thing, and we all accept with every phone we buy and each card we swipe that there is a risk of our information getting stolen and something ill being done with it.
-And while the effects of said actions can be devastating to someone’s livelihood, in a vehicle it may affects someone’s life.
+Just as with cell phones, hackers find a way.
+I am not implying that manufacturers provide products with the intent of getting hacked.
+No, but they know, and we all accept with every phone we buy and each card we swipe that there is a risk of our information getting stolen.
+And while the effects of said actions can be devastating to someone’s livelihood, in a vehicle it can affect someone’s life.
 With that being said (and hacking being an ever-present possibility), it is safe to say vehicle technology should be the most high-tech, hack-proof technology on the market… but it isn’t.